vabal/vabal/README.md

 Usage: vabal ([-g|--with-ghc-version VER] | [-b|--with-base-version VER])
-             [--flags FLAGS] [--cabal-file FILE] [--no-install] Find out a version of the GHC compiler that satisfies the constraints imposed on base in the cabal project. then configure the cabal project to use this version of the compiler.
+             [--flags FLAGS] [--cabal-file FILE] [--no-install] Find out a version of the GHC compiler that satisfies the constraints imposed on base in the cabal project.
+Then print to stdout the path to a GHC compiler with that version (potentially downloading it).

 Available options:
   -g,--with-ghc-version VER